 And we don’t need to tell you, it’s critical your product makes it in one happy piece to your customer.

-Why packing and wrapping is critical
+Why product packaging is critical

 If you’ve only just started your store or you’re sending something fragile or expensive, using a courier to deliver your goods is enough to give anybody the wobblies.